 In July 2020, the House of Representatives passed the "Blumenauer-McClintock-Norton-Lee Amendment", to the Commerce, Justice, Science (CJS) appropriations bill, which continued the Joyce/Leahy Amendment's protections for state medical cannabis programs.
 It also extended protections to include recreational programs in such states where recreational cannabis is legal.
-Although the House of Representatives passed the CJS appropriations bills, it was not heard in the Senate, as Majority Leader Mitch McConnell opposes marijuana legalization.
+Although the House of Representatives passed the CJS appropriations bills, it was not heard in the Senate, as then Majority Leader Mitch McConnell opposes marijuana legalization.
 The Senate agreed to continue protections for medical cannabis-only programs and any proposals to include adult-use programs remains to be seen with the upcoming US election.

-Currently, there can be no assurances that the Senate will include the Joyce/Leahy Amendment in the final Fiscal Year 2021 appropriations package, and therefore, therefore, there can be no assurances that the federal government will not seek to prosecute businesses that are compliant with State laws relating to adult-use cannabis.
+The 2021 appropriations package included similar language to the Blumenauer amendment, which continues protections for state medical cannabis programs.
+However, there can be no assurances that the Senate will include marijuana protections in the final Fiscal Year 2022 appropriations package, and therefore, therefore, there can be no assurances that the federal government will not seek to prosecute businesses that are compliant with State laws relating to adult-use cannabis.